RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 The stochasticity of REINFORCE inherently has large variance, incresaing over longer training trajectories.
 To address this, a baseline component can be added to the value function, which should reduce variance, improving convergence.

-The optimal baseline that minimizes the variance of the gradient estimator is given by:
+The optimal baseline that minimises the variance of the gradient estimator is given by:

 ```math